OneFabric/codeFeed/readme.md

 You will get an array of links to the Github API endpoint for your repo(s) along with the latest commit messages for each of your public repos.

-## Contributions

-Contributions are welcome!

-For the sake of maintaining ownership over the project, if a developer contributes code fixes or improvements, I gain copyright control over the contribution.
-The contributor will still remain the original attributor of the content provided.

 ## Qualifiers

 Right now, codeFeed: